Gotō Zuigan

-Gotō Zuigan (後藤 瑞巌) was a Buddhist Rinzai Zen master the chief abbot of Myōshin-ji and Daitoku-ji temples, and a past president of Hanazono University of Kyoto, also known as "Rinzai University."
+Gotō Zuigan (後藤 瑞巌) was a Buddhist Rinzai Zen master the chief abbot of Myōshin-ji and Daitoku-ji temples, and a past president of Hanazono University in Kyoto, also known as "Rinzai University".

 Biography

 Zuigan was influential in the development of Buddhism in America in the early 20th century.
-He was a student of the Zen master Tetsuo Sōkatsu and followed him to California in 1906 with a group of fourteen who went to the US with Tetsuo Sōkatsu in 1906, attempting strawberry farming in Hayward, California, and founding a branch of Ryomo Kyokai on Sutter Street in San Francisco.
+He was a student of the Zen master Tetsuo Sōkatsu and followed him to California in 1906 with a group of fourteen who went to the United States with Tetsuo Sōkatsu in 1906, attempting strawberry farming in Hayward, California, and founding a branch of Ryomo Kyokai on Sutter Street in San Francisco.

 Zuigan returned to Japan in 1910.
-In 1916 Sōkatsu bestowed upon him the Inka Shōmei.
+In 1916, Sōkatsu bestowed upon him the Inka Shōmei.
 He then spent fifteen years as a missionary in Seoul.

 Later, he returned to Japan and taught at the temple Daitoku-ji in Kyoto.

 Notable students

 Among Zuigan's notable students were: